Saks A-Team 2018 YOU DID US PROUD!

-Saks A-Team 2018?
-Oh.
-What.
-A. Year.
-In 2018, Saks’ advanced hair training programme saw stylists from Saks salons as far flung as Aberdeenshire and Kent downing salon tools to join a series of seriously creative sessions put on by creative director Luke Pluckrose and Clare Murphy and Sarah Clarke-Lee of Saks Art Team.
+In 2018, Saks’ advanced hair training programme saw stylists from Saks salons as far flung as Aberdeenshire and Kent downing salon tools to join a series of seriously creative sessions with Saks Art Team.
 The final flourish being putting together one helluva final collection.

-Clare Murphy says: “Our stylists want a part of A-Team because they all share one love – avant garde hairdressing!
-Being in the team gives the opportunity to be completely creative – making something very different from concepts to getting that final shot at the end.
+Clare Murphy says: “Our stylists want a part of A-Team because they all share one love and that’s avant garde hairdressing!
+Being in the team gives the opportunity to be completely creative.
+That’s making something very different from concepts to getting that final shot at the end.

 Clare continues: ”I guided them through working with wigs covering conveying ideas on mood boards and the impact it can have in planning and preparing looks.
-On shoot day they’d all cut and coloured their wigs beforehand and they dressed them on the day – amazing imagery; we’re all very pleased!”
+On shoot day they’d all cut and coloured their wigs beforehand and they dressed them on the day.
+The results are these amazing images; we’re all very pleased!”

 Sarah Clarke-Lees says: “This year’s colour sessions were messy, creative and fun.
 And most importantly gave them the opportunity to try things that they wouldn’t typically do in the salon.
-The group gelled SO well as a team and created beautiful looks as well!
+The group gelled SO well as a team and created beautiful looks.
 It’s a great way to connect with – and make mates – from other Saks salons.

 Saks A-Team 2018 final collection: